GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     ```

 6. Wait for the program to end.
-7. Review the model.
+7. Review the model output in the terminal.
+Locate the Model ID.
-8. Copy the Model ID in the terminal output.
-You will use your Model ID when analyzing new forms.
+8. Copy the Model ID from the terminal output.
+You will use it when analyzing new forms.

 Now you're ready use your trained model.
 Notice how we trained our model using files from a storage container URI.
 We could also have trained our model using local files.
 Similarly, we can test our model using forms from a URI or from local files.
 We will test our form model with a local file using the **StartRecognizeCustomForms** method.
 However, you can also analyze new forms from a URI using the **StartRecognizeCustomFormsFromUri** method.